devhyun05/divdev/README.md

 ## Divdev

-Divdev is a blog-style portfolio building website, designed to address the common issue of fragmented portfolio websites by seamlessly integrating blog, profile, and side projects uploads into a cohesive and user-friendly experience
+Divdev is a blog-style portfolio building website, and designed to address the common issue of fragmented portfolio websites by seamlessly integrating blog, profile, and side projects uploads into a cohesive and user-friendly experience